dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3028: Society must ensure access to basic necessities for everyone.
+### T3028: Society must ensure basic necessities for all individuals.

 |Support|
 |---|